 We’ve compiled a list of 7 great options for those with bad credit to consider.
-Some of the cards give instant approval, while some require applicants to meet certain criteria.
-All the cards have different strengths and weaknesses which each person must weigh individually.
+Some of the cards give instant approval, while some require applicants to meet specific criteria.
+All the cards have different strengths and weaknesses, which each person must weigh individually.
 However, there is at least one card suitable for everyone.

 We previously mentioned Pre-Paid Credit Cards as an option for those with bad credit.
 A couple of prepaid options are the KOHO Prepaid Visa Card and the Scotiabank Prepaid Reloadable Visa.
 Both cards have minimal fees and are easily reloadable.